okayash/CS3800/README.md

 # Honors Project Write up

-    For this project, my objective was to implement a -u and -s command in Minix, which would allow one to filter processes on the process table by a state and user ID.
-This would provide an individual with functionalities for them to view processes started by another user, processes that are running, etc.
+  For this project, my objective was to implement a -u and -s command in Minix, which would allow one to filter the statues on the process table by a state and user ID.
+This would provide an individual with functionalities for them to view processes started by another user, processes that are running, or processes that are sleeping.

   ## Background

+  In other operating systems, such as Linux, a utility exists that allows a user to sort the status of the process list in various ways by using "ps -[option] ..."; however, Minix does not have this functionality.
+Because of this, I decided to do my honors project on implementing these commands.
+  To develop a solution to this objective, I used reviewed some relevant literature.
+The first was understanding how these commands worked in Linux through the Linux manual and sites such as Geeks for Geeks, to ensure that I could create an identical service.

   ## Methodology

   ## Discussion

+  I came across a couple of limitations.
+One limitation I found was that all of Minix's other ps options only require one argument, so I would need to find a way to ensure that the additional commands could recieve all the arguments properly.

   ## Conclusion